massimocomitato-author/golden-protocol-nexus/CNVS/CNVS-MTC-data-rooom/python/protocol_engineering_tests/README_protocol_engineering_tests.md

 ---

-In the CNVS architecture, this is not merely an obfuscation mechanism.
-It is the engineering translation of a core theoretical feature: the non-uniform distribution of partial sub-invariants c_i associated with the global hidden invariant structure C_int across the relational graph.
+## The non-uniform distribution of the weight of invariant constraints

+In the CNVS architecture, the existence of a non-uniform distribution of invariant constraints along the graph up to the terminal leaves produces an obfuscation mechanism that hinders inference through observation of network traffic.
+The engineering translation of this fundamental theoretical feature occurs in implementation tests through the introduction of the k-factor and TOPOLOGY_MULTIPLIER.

-The system does not distribute algebraic criticality uniformly across all fragments.
+In other words, the system does not distribute algebraic criticality uniformly across all fragments.
 Instead, the algebraic weight of C_int is concentrated asymmetrically within a restricted critical subset of cardinality $m$, while the remaining fragments populate the broader topology as structurally valid but algebraically non-critical elements.

 Thus, the network contains: